dixantmittal/academic-kickstart/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "dixant.mittal@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---

-Dixant Mittal is a PhD student at the School of Computing, National University of Singapore, where he is being advised by Professor Wee Sun Lee.
+Dixant Mittal is a PhD student at the School of Computing, National University of Singapore, where he is being advised by [Professor Wee Sun Lee](https://www.comp.nus.edu.sg/cs/bio/leews/).
 He is a member of Learning, Inference and Decision Group at the School of Computing.

-He completed his master's degree with thesis titled "Active Informaiton Gathering to Disambiguate Referring Expressions" under the supervision of Professor David Hsu.
+He completed his master's degree with thesis titled "[Active Informaiton Gathering to Disambiguate Referring Expressions](https://goo.gl/JfXBEj)" under the supervision of [Professor David Hsu](https://www.comp.nus.edu.sg/cs/bio/dyhsu/).